vitormendes140597/jobsity-data-engineer-challenge/README.md

 Some queries requires spatial and geometry oriented functions to be solved.
 Because of that I've decided to include PostGIS as part of my architecture solution.

-### Flask and Python - API
+#### Flask and Python - API

 Flask is a Python web microframework which allow us to websites, Rest APIs etc...

-A HTTP Trigger oriented ETL was choosen since it's a easy way to invoke ETL process on demand.
+A HTTP Trigger oriented Job was choosen since it's a easy way to invoke ETL process on demand.

-### Docker
+#### Docker

 All the components described above are containerized, so it can easily be deployed anywhere.